 Which courses or course components (lectures, labs, tutorials etc.) are online and which are on-campus?

 You can see the format of your courses (on-campus vs. online) in your Student Centre.
-Course information for the winter 2021 term will be updated in your Student Centre by Oct.
+Course information for the winter 2021 term was updated in your Student Centre on Oct.
 30, 2020.

-Faculties determines delivery options based on the requirements of each course.
+Faculties determine delivery options based on the requirements of each course.